Non-Hodgkins Lymphomas (cont.)

 The prognosis of NHL can be good but is linked to the type of lymphoma, the extent of spread (staging), and response to therapy.
 Prognosis should be discussed with the patient's health-care provider.

 Five-year survival is a measure used to predict and gauge the severity of the cancer.
-Please discuss your own risk factors, staging, and classifications with your own health-care team as none of these numbers should be applied to an individual patient without considering all the circumstances of the patient's illness.
+Patients should discuss risk factors, staging, and classifications with their health-care team as none of these numbers should be applied to an individual patient without considering all the circumstances of the patient's illness.

 The National Cancer Institute reports the following average five-year survival: